 The goal of category tactics is to choose the best action to achieve a specific strategy based on the category role.
 In determining the appropriate tactic, you must review the four primary category roles (Destination, Routine, Seasonal, and Convenience).

 These roles determine how the retailer makes decisions about the implementation of each tactic.

 The tactics used are the 4 Ps:

-This step is rather an ongoing measurement of the progress of the category plan and is a key indicator of the category's success which allows you to determine whether or not changes should be made to the category plan.
+This step is rather an ongoing measurement of the progress of your category plan and is a key indicator of the category's success.
+It allows you to determine whether or not you should make changes to the category plan.

 There are five keys steps within the review process, namely:

 1. ASSORTMENT PLANNING

 Having a solid assortment planning strategy is a big part of category management and allows you to focus on making the right products available in the right stores and at the right time